 Social Workers offer information, education, and access to community-based services.
 They develop resources for HD families and health care professionals in the local area and maintain a helpline for families needing assistance.
 They also provide in-services to long term care facilities where persons with HD reside, assist with the disability application process, facilitate support groups, and identify and develop relationships with the local medical community.

 - Tennessee Chapter Social Worker - Tennessee is fortunate to have a part-time Tennessee HDSA Chapter social worker.
-Margo Bradley, LCSW.
+Jessica Mayo-Schwab, LCSW.
 She can be reached by calling the Tennessee HDSA Helpline - (901) 609-9127, by email to email@example.com, or by calling the HDSA National Toll-Free Helpline - 1-800-345-HDSA (4372).
-Due to the part-time nature of her work, Margo may often return calls one to two days after a message is left.
-Margo earned her Master of Social Work degree from the University of Buffalo and has extensive social work experience in behavioral health, developmental disabilities, and hospice.
-Margo will be supporting HD patients and families throughout the state of Tennessee.
+Due to the part-time nature of her work, Jessica may often return calls or emails a day or two after a message is left.
+Jessica earned her Master of Social Work degree from Indiana University - Purdue University Indianapolis.
+She has extensive experience in medical social work and case management with families and people with disabilities.
+Jessica supports HD patients and families throughout the state of Tennessee.
 She works independently and is not a part of or associated with the University of Tennessee Health Science Center Center of Excellence (Memphis), Vanderbilt HDSA Center of Excellence, any HD clinic, or any neurology practice.
 She lives in Murfreesboro with her husband and two little boys.